bitcrowd/tickety-tick/README.md

 Open Safari and enable the "Developer Menu" in the application preferences.
 Now go to the developer menu and open the "Extension Builder".
-Press the "+" button and add the `tickety-tick.safariextension` that you just built.
+Press the "+" button and add the `dist/tickety-tick.safariextension` that you just built.